 - Chen Xiaowang is not attacking, ever.
-All he does is control and neutralize, which is way harder that if he were attacking.
+All he does is control and neutralize, which is way harder than if he were attacking.

 The explanation is in an Arthur C. Clarke quote: “Any high enough technology is indistinguishable from magic”.
-The posture and movement technology Chen Xiaowang has mastered is higher and subtler than what his opponent has, and we are used to seeing.
+The posture and movement technology Chen Xiaowang has mastered is of a higher level, and subtler, than what his opponent has, and what we are used to seeing.
 Keep in mind, tough, that you are watching a very high level Taijiquan (Tai Chi) Master — not many people can do this.